A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Conclusion

 \section{Conclusion}

-In this paper we have presented a thorough performance analysis of our unpreconditioned spectral element solver on FPGAs.
+In this paper, we have presented a thorough performance analysis of our unpreconditioned SEM solver on FPGAs.
 We show initial performance results and point towards a set of opportunities and challenges that exist for FPGAs for this type of application, in particular how data movement, global reductions, and floating-point precision can have a major impact on the utilization and performance of FPGAs.
+In future work, we also want to evaluate the impact a preconditioner would have on this application on FPGAs.
 We hope that our insights can be of help as we approach an even more heterogeneous exascale landscape.

-\begin{acks} Financial support from the SeRC Exascale Simulation Software Initiative (SESSI) is gratefully acknowledged.
+\begin{acks} Financial support was provided by the SeRC Exascale Simulation Software Initiative (SESSI) and by the DEEP-SEA project.
+The DEEP-SEA project has received funding from the European Union's Horizon 2020/EuroHPC research and innovation programme under grant agreement No 955606.
+National contributions from the involved state members match the EuroHPC funding.
+This work is partially funded by the Federal Ministry of Education and Research (BMBF) and the state of North Rhine-Westphalia as part of the NHR Program.
 The authors gratefully acknowledge the funding of this project by computing time provided by the Paderborn Center for Parallel Computing (PC\textsuperscript{2}).
-We performed experiments on resources provided by the Swedish National Infrastructure for Computing (SNIC) at PDC Center for High Performance Computing. \end{acks}
+We performed experiments on resources provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through grant agreement no. 2018-05973, at PDC Center for High Performance Computing. \end{acks}